-According to the habits of tree insect enemies, there are two common methods employed in combating them.
-Insects which feed on the leaves of trees, such as caterpillars, are successfully combated by the spraying of the foliage with solution of arsenate of lead during the period when the insects are feeding.
-This is in general cases.
-As trees grow they will need pruning.
+cases.

+EMORIAL TO WORLD WAR 1917 - 1918 DUENTIN RODSEVELT As trees grow they will need pruning.
 This require- contact poison which kills the insects it touches.
 Solutions of soap and kerosene are employed for this purpose.
 A solution of arsenate of lead is made as follows: Arsenate of soda (50% strength), 4 ounces; acetate of lead, 11 ounces ; water, 100 gallons.
-Dissolve the arsenate of soda in two quarts of water in a wooden pail, the acetate of lead in four quarts of water in another wooden pail.
-Mix these with the rest of the water.
-For elm-leaf beetle use ten instead of one hundred gallons of water.
+Dissolve the arsenate of soda in two quarts of water in a wooden pail, the acetate of lead in four quarts of water in another wooden For elm-leaf beetle use ten instead of one hundred gallons of water.
 In spraying many trees twice the strength, or one-half the water, of above formula will be better.
 Prepared arsenates of lead are procurable on the market and where only a small amount of spraving is

 OBSERVE THESE INSTRUCTIONS IN PLANTING to be done it is better to use these ready made materials.
 Kerosene emulsion is made of hard soap, 1/2 pound; water, 1 gallon; kerosene, 2 gallons.
-Dissolve the soap the best method of holding in control this class of insects, in boiling water.
+Dissolve the soap the best method of holding in control this class of insects. in boiling water.
 Remove from the fire and add the although special means have to be employed for unusual kerosene while the solution is warm.
 Agitate, or churn with spray pump, until emulsion is creamy white.
 Use The other general class of insects, such as plant lice this as stock.
 For scale insects in the winter, spray with and scales, which do not devour the foliage but suck the a 25-20% solution, i. e., one part in 4 or 5 parts of water; juices of the tree, have to be handled by a different in summer to control lice and for general use against method.
 The treatment for this class is the use of some scale insects apply a 10% solution, 1 part stock to 10 TREES AS GOOD CITIZENS BY CHARLES LATHROP PACK President, American Tree Association Everything About Shade Trees--Selection, Planting, Care, Treatment, Disease, Injury, Value, etc., etc., etc. MEMORIAL TREES-ROADS OF REMEMBRANCE FULL DETAILS FOR PLANTING AND CEREMONIES 268 Pages Sixteen Full Page Four Color Illustrations Twenty-four Full Page Half Tone Illustrations 100 Other Illustrations A Book For Every Home Owner, Every Teacher, Student, City Official, Highway Engineer, Library and School A \$5.00 BOOK FOR \$2.00 Order from AMERICAN TREE ASSOCIATION 1214 Sixteenth Street WASHINGTON, D. C.

-Michael Minn CHRONOLOGY (with the date of the first trees planted) "Proto" Roads of Remembrance: Halifax Tower Road School Victoria High School

-13 May 1913, maple (dedicated November 1916) 20 April 1917, maple Fully developed Roads of Remembrance:
+Michael Minn CHRONOLOGY (with the date of the first trees planted) "Proto" Roads of Remembrance: Halifax Tower Road School Victoria High School 13 May 1913, maple (dedicated November 1916) 20 April 1917, maple Fully developed Roads of Remembrance: